aflahahamed/impelsys_api/README.md

 ## Update course
-To update a course give the following payload with `PATCH` request along with the course ID to update:
+To update a course give the following payload with `PATCH` request along with the course ID to the `localhost:4000/course` path:
 ```
 {
     "id":2,